Ex-Louisiana Gov. Edwin Edwards dies; knew power and prison

 “Vote for the crook.
 It’s important,” said a popular bumper sticker.

-Edwards retired in 1996, but wound up, again, under federal indictment.
-Prosecutors said he took payoffs to influence the awarding of casino licenses.
-This time, the charges stuck.
+Louisiana's current governor, John Bel Edwards, no relation, said: “Edwin was a larger than life figure known for his wit and charm, but he will be equally remembered for being a compassionate leader who cared for the plight of all Louisianans.
+Our state has lost a giant, and we will miss him dearly.”

-Funeral arrangements are pending, according to the family, but there will be a public viewing in the rotunda of the Louisiana State Capitol, just steps away from where Huey Long is buried.
+Funeral arrangements are pending, according to the family, but there will be a public viewing in the Louisiana State Capitol's Memorial Hall, not far from where Huey Long is buried.

 Associated Press Writer Melinda Deslatte in Baton Rouge contributed to this story.